Detection and characterization of targets in complex media using fingerprint matrices

 On the one hand, $N_T$ can be expressed as the product of the frequency bandwidth $\Delta f$ and the reverberation time $\Delta t$ of the target echo:

-In the present case, the reverberation time $\Delta t$ lasts 40 $\mu$s for each \rev{sphere} which yields $N_t\sim 32$.
-On the other hand, $N_S$ is the effective rank of the target reflection matrix $\mathbf{R}_0$, that can be assessed from the singular value distribution of $\mathbf{R}_0$ (Eq.~\ref{svd}, Supplementary Figure~\ref{singular_values}): $N_S\sim 20$ for \rev{sphere} 1 and $N_S\sim 12$ for \rev{sphere} 2.
-This larger value for \rev{sphere} 1 is explained by an effective rank of $\mathbf{R}_0$ scaling as the number of lateral resolution cells covered by the target~\cite{Aubry2006,Robert2009}:
+In the present case, the reverberation time $\Delta t$ lasts 40 $\mu$s for each {sphere} which yields $N_t\sim 32$.
+On the other hand, $N_S$ is the effective rank of the target reflection matrix $\mathbf{R}_0$, that can be assessed from the singular value distribution of $\mathbf{R}_0$ (Eq.~\ref{svd}, Supplementary Figure~S8): $N_S\sim 20$ for {sphere} 1 and $N_S\sim 12$ for {sphere} 2.
+This larger value for {sphere} 1 is explained by an effective rank of $\mathbf{R}_0$ scaling as the number of lateral resolution cells covered by the target~\cite{Aubry2006,Robert2009}:

-with $\mathcal{A}$, the target physical cross-section and $\delta \rho_D \sim \lambda/(2 \sin \alpha)$, the diffraction-limited resolution length of the target image in Fig.~\ref{free}, and $\alpha$ the angle under which the probe is seen by the array.
-The resolution length actually determines the transverse size of the focal spot displayed by the $\gamma-$map displayed in Fig.~\ref{free}.
+with $\mathcal{A}$, the target physical cross-section and $\delta \rho_D \sim \lambda/(2 \sin \alpha)$, the diffraction-limited resolution length of the target image in Extended Data Fig.~\ref{free}, and $\alpha$ the angle under which the {target} is seen by the array.
+The resolution length actually determines the transverse size of the focal spot displayed by the $\gamma-$map in Extended Data Fig.~\ref{free}.

-In the present case, given the values of $N_S$ and $N_T$ provided above, the fingerprint operator can, in principle, increase the \rev{sphere} contrast by a factor $G$ (Eq.~\ref{G}) ranging from 380 (\rev{sphere} 2) to 640 (\rev{sphere} 1).
-This gain is almost one order of magnitude larger than the exponential decay experienced by target echoes with respect to multiple scattering (Eq.~\ref{ball}). \rev{We can thus expect that the} fingerprint operator shall \rev{enable detecting and localizing} the \rev{sphere}s in the experiment of Fig.~\ref{config}. \\
+In the present case, given the values of $N_S$ and $N_T$ provided above, the fingerprint operator can, in principle, increase the {sphere} contrast by a factor $G$ (Eq.~\ref{G}) ranging from 380 ({sphere} 2) to 640 ({sphere} 1). {This contrast enhancement is significantly larger than the decay factor experienced by each sphere echo with respect to multiple scattering: 50 for sphere 1 and 150 for sphere 2 (Eq.~\ref{ball})}. {The fingerprint operator can therefore be expected to detect and locate the spheres in the experiment shown in Fig.~\ref{config}.}\\

 { \textbf{Seeing into the scattering fog}}